-“What makes a great book?” is the essential question we ask students as they uncover the many different genres of literature in the Fourth Grade reading curriculum.
+“What makes a great book?” is the essential question we ask students as they uncover the many different genres of literature in Fourth Grade reading curriculums.
 Students read new literature as well as timeless classics as avenues to answer this essential question.
 Fourth Grade students are able to use their self-confidence to hone their presentation skills in projects that require both writing and speaking about the literature they are reading.

 The Mathematics curriculum used in Fourth Grade further stimulates problem solving and increases mental math ability.
 Different algorithms are used to solve multi-digit addition, subtraction, multiplication and division.
 Geometry is introduced and elementary algebraic concepts are presented on a regular basis using a variety of hands-on activities.

 Being a part of the upper school allows Fourth Graders to take on a more advanced leadership role.
 Students guide their younger buddies in classroom activities and lessons.
-They prepare the monthly school assembly agenda by interviewing teachers, staff and students for contributions and important announcements.

 It is so great to be back into the swing of things after our nice, relaxing Winter Break!
 Everyone seems well-rested and eager to learn, which is always wonderful to see.